bpkrumme/ansible_devtools_demo/README.md

 There is an expectation that if you present this demo you have an understanding of Ansible and either have a demo environment or can create one.
 There are no playbooks or automation included to configure a lab environment.

 1. You will need one or more hosts to automate against.
 You can do this in your own lab environment, or using a hyperscaler, your choice
-2. Update the `demo_inventory/hosts` inventory file to reflect your demo environment
+2. Update the `demo_inventory/hosts` inventory file and files in the `group_vars` and `host_vars` directories to reflect your demo environment
-3. Update the `ansible.cfg` to meet your needs, especially the `remote_user` parameter
+3. Update the `ansible.cfg` to meet your needs, especially the `remote_user` parameter and your token for pulling collections from Automation Hub
 4. Test ad-hoc commands against your demo environment to make sure it works before performing the demo
+5. Podman must be installed and configured on your demo control node
+6. Log into the `registry.redhat.io` container registry for pulling EE builder images

+        $ podman login registry.redhat.io

 ## Demonstrate use of the Ansible VS Code extension